Developing Strength in Team Sports: The Value of Sub-Maximal Training

 Defining Maxing Out, Sets to Failure & Their Effectiveness

 Before diving into assessing their effectiveness in strength development, we think it’s valuable to define these terms.
-Although you will see they’re similar in regards to end results, there are some nuances to address.
+Although you will see they’re similar in regard to end results, there are some nuances to address.

 Maxing Out: In the most classical sense of the term, we will define maxing out as lifting a true 1 Rep Maximum.